Itsfoss0/alx-low_level_programming/0x15-file_io/README.md

 <li>What are file permissions, and how to set them when creating a file with the <code>open</code> system call</li>
 <li>What is a system call</li>
+<li>What is the difference between a function and a system call</li>
 </ul>
 </details>